Archive for the ‘Tapestry Crochet Tutorial’ Category

 Polymer Clay Crochet Hook Handles from the Video

-You can see these handles being made in the free video below.
+You can see these handles being made in my free video.

 This project is easy and so much fun that it would be a perfect hands-on workshop!
 Why not invite over a friend (which doubles the fun) or host a crochet handle-making party?